How to Learn Tagalog: 6 Effective Ways to Learn Tagalog Quickly

 Pimsleur

-Pimsleur is the best language app to learn Tagalog because you speak Tagalog from the first lesson.
-The lessons focus on conversations and pronunciation.
-In each lesson, you listen to a conversation between native speakers and learn what they said and how to say it.
-Because the lessons are completely audio, you can listen and practice wherever you go.
+Pimsleur is the best app for Tagalog beginners because you start speaking Tagalog from the first lesson.
+With Pimsleur, you listen to a conversation between native speakers and repeat after them to learn correct pronunciation.
+If your goal is to become conversational quickly, Pimsleur can teach you how to apply vocabulary and grammar in context.
+But, what I like the most about Pimsleur is its brief cultural notes that explain the connection between the Tagalog language and its culture.
 You can try Pimsleur for free for 7 days or read more about it in this Pimsleur review.

 Mondly